Goldwater–Nichols Act

-Named after Senator Barry Goldwater (R-Arizona) and Representative William Flynt "Bill" Nichols (D-Alabama), the bill passed the House of Representatives, 383–27, and the Senate, 95–0.
+Named after Senator Barry Goldwater (R-Arizona) and Representative Bill Nichols (D-Alabama), the bill passed the House of Representatives, 383–27, and the Senate, 95–0.
 It was signed into law by President Reagan on October 1, 1986.
 Admiral William J. Crowe was the first chairman to serve under this new legislation.

 History

 The Goldwater–Nichols Act was an attempt to fix problems caused by inter-service rivalry, which had emerged during the Vietnam War, contributed to the catastrophic failure of the Iranian hostage rescue mission in 1980, and which were still evident in the invasion of Grenada in 1983.

 Such problems existed as well in World War II, during which two independent lines of command flowed from the president, one through the secretary of the Navy to naval forces, and the other through the secretary of war to land and air forces.
 In 1947, the military restructuring placed all military forces, including the newly independent Air Force, under a single civilian secretary of defense.

 However, the United States military was still organized along the lines of command that reported to their respective service chiefs (Commandant of the Marine Corps, Chiefs of Staff of the Army and Air Force, and Chief of Naval Operations).
 These service chiefs in turn made up the Joint Chiefs of Staff.
 The Joint Chiefs of Staff elected a chairman to communicate with the civilian government.
 The chairman of the Joint Chiefs in turn reported to the secretary of defense, the civilian head of the military.
 Both the chairman of the Joint Chiefs and the secretary of defense reported to the president of the United States who holds the position of Commander-in-Chief (CINC) of all U.S. Armed Forces.

 This system led to counter-productive inter-service rivalry.
 Peacetime activities (such as procurement and creation of doctrine, etc.) were tailored for each service in isolation.
 Additionally, wartime activities of each service were largely planned, executed, and evaluated independently.
 These practices resulted in division of effort and an inability to profit from economies of scale, and inhibited the development of modern warfare doctrine.

 The formulation of the AirLand Battle doctrine in the late 1970s and early 1980s laid bare the difficulty of coordinating efforts among various service branches.
 AirLand Battle attempted to synthesize all of the capabilities of the service arms of the military into a single doctrine.
 The system envisioned ground, naval, air, and space based systems acting in concert to attack and defeat an opponent in depth.
 The structure of the armed forces effectively blocked realization of this ideal.
 The U.S. invasion of Grenada in 1983 further exposed the problems with the military command structure.
 Although the United States forces easily prevailed, its leaders expressed major concerns over different service branches' inability to coordinate and communicate with each other and the consequences of a lack of coordination if faced with a more threatening foe.